pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Which namedtuple you choose for your project depends on your preferences for the names in the your persistence model.
-Since the ``SequencedItem`` namedtuple can be used instead of the default ``StoredEvent`` namedtuple, so it is possible to use a custom namedtuple that more closely suits your purpose.
+Since the alternative ``StoredEvent`` namedtuple can be used instead of the default ``SequencedItem`` namedtuple, so it is possible to use a custom namedtuple.

 Encryption
 ----------

-The ``SequencedItemMapper`` can be given a ``cipher`` object.
-The library provides an AES cipher object class, namely ``AESCipher``.
+The ``SequencedItemMapper`` can be constructed with an optional ``cipher`` object.
+The library provides an AES cipher object class called ``AESCipher``.

 The ``AESCipher`` is given an encryption key, using constructor arg ``aes_key``, which must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
 Longer keys take more time to encrypt plaintext, but produce more secure ciphertext.
-Securely generating and storing a truly random key requires functionality beyond the scope of this library.
+Generating and storing a secure key requires functionality beyond the scope of this library.

 .. code:: python